ab-sin-the/devkit-music-player/README.md

 3. `git clone https://github.com/ab-sin-the/devkit-music-player`
 4. `cd devkit-music-player`

-## Step 1: Upload the sketch file in VoiceRecorder to one of Devkits.
+## Step 1: Upload the sketch file in VoiceRecorder folder to one of Devkits.

+Since IoT workbench currently does not support dealing with two devices at the same time.
+One device has to be uploaded first.

 ## Step 2: Create Storage Account
 1. Log in to the [Azure portal](http://portal.azure.com/).